jfrog/trainings/course-1/lab-3/README.md

       ../../demos/basics-bom/bom-publish.sh <PROJECT_KEY>-maven <PROJECT_KEY>
    ```

-2. Navigate on the different tabs on the Build Info
+2. Go to the Build info section > select a version and navigate on teh different tabs

 ### RBv2 (from UI)